Cloudxtreme/GhostMailWeb/readme.md

 We will add more detailed build and installation instructions.

+## Getting involved

+We accept bug suggestions and pull requests.

 ## Tests

 We use QUnit testing.
 We are still building our test framework and will add more tests and test tools.

 ## License